Burned out and abused: French COVID-19 testers strike over work conditions | Health

 The 31-year-old said her Bioclinic laboratory in Bezons, which is staffed by four nurses and would normally handle 40 COVID-19 tests a day, was closed as a result of the strike.
 "We can't be on the phone, physically greeting patients and carrying out tests all at once.
 We're exhausted, physically and mentally."

-France has ramped up testing five-fold since the peak of the first wave and now carries out more than 1 million tests a week.
+France has ramped up testing six-fold since the peak of the first wave and carried out 1.2 million tests last week, Health Minister Olivier Veran told a news conference.
 But at some testing centres, people queue around the block and results can take days because of the bottleneck in laboratories.
 Le Figaro reported that in a meeting with senior ministers last week, President Emmanuel Macron said: "One million tests is all well and good, but it's pointless if the results arrive too late."

-The government published a decree on Wednesday paving the way for antigen tests that give a result within 20 minutes and could ease pressure on RT-PCR testing.
-It advised the antigen tests would initially be used for hospital workers, care home staff and travellers at airports, a spokeswoman for the Paris regional health authority said.
+On Wednesday, France authorised the use of antigen tests, which deliver results faster than RT-PCR testing, to help ease pressure on the testing system.
+Veran said 5 million antigen test kits were on order and would arrive by October.
+The antigen tests are expected to initially be used for hospital workers, care home staff and travellers at airports, a spokeswoman for the Paris regional health authority said.

 Pascal Boudeau, a technician for 35 years at a medical laboratory outside Paris, said management needed to start listening after ignoring the calls for help for weeks.
 "We're at our wits' end.
 We get verbally abused, sometimes physically.
 The pace is relentless," the CGT member said.
 "We've given up counting the overtime we do for free."